richplastow/20231104-running-rust-four-ways/README.md

 `mkdir ~/example-rust-app`
 `cd ~/example-rust-app`

-Assuming you are using VS Code, there's a single command to create a blank file in a new folder and start editing it:
+Assuming you have VS Code installed, use the `code` command followed by a dot to launch VS Code and open a new window.
+Then, still on the command line, use `code` followed by a path to create a blank file in a new folder and start editing it:
+`code . # you may need to click 'Yes, I trust the authors'`
 `code helpers/ansi.js`

 Paste the following JavaScript into the blank 'ansi.js' file: